doc4d/docs/docs/ViewPro/fundamentals.md

 ![](assets/en/ViewPro/vpArea.PNG)

 A 4D View Pro form area is configured by means of standard properties found in the Property List, such as **Object Name** and **Variable or Expression**, **Coordinates**, **Display**, **Action**, and **Events**.

 ![](assets/en/ViewPro/vpPropertyList.PNG)

 *	**Object Name**: name of the 4D form area that contains and displays the 4D View Pro document.
 *	**Variable or Expression**: name of the 4D View Pro form area variable.

-When the form is executed, the 4D View Pro area displays a spreadsheet by default:
+When the form is executed, the 4D View Pro area displays a spreadsheet with a Ribbon by default:

 ![](assets/en/ViewPro/vpSpreadsheet.PNG)

 ### User Interfaces

-You can add an interface to 4D View Pro areas to allow end users to perform basic modifications and data manipulations.
+Interfaces can be added to 4D View Pro areas.
+They allow for basic modifications and data manipulation.
 4D offers two optional interfaces to choose from, Ribbon and Toolbar.
+The Ribbon is set by default in the property list.
 These interfaces can be enabled or disabled from either the Property List or dynamically with code:

 *	**Property List**: In the Appearance section:
 	![](assets/en/ViewPro/vpUserInterface.PNG)